babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 });
 ```

 It's shaping up pretty good.
-Let's hope *the new guy* is in charge of maintenance, though.
+Let's hope the new guy is in charge of maintenance, though.
+Sure, it's an exaggeration of contrived example, but the point is, that having a query like this is not unrealistic and nor is it uncommon.

+But if everyone is doing it, it's probably fine - right?

 ![this is fine](https://media.giphy.com/media/NTur7XlVDUdqM/giphy.gif)

 No. **It's not fine**.
-So what's the trick?
+So what do we do?

 ## Relay, the data-masking crusader.